New Player Guide

 B. Review the correspondence sent to your country, and the former player’s replies if you have them.
 Respond to the last few messages with the idea of at least communicating with the players, whether friends or enemies, who are now confronted with a whole new player.
 This tells them that you are not ignorant of the past history of the game, and that you bothered to pay attention and follow up on your broadcast that you want to know the people you’re playing with and have fun.

 C. Communication is a key component of eventual success, as most players will agree.
-Players/powers are more inclined to respond favorably to you if they have build up a rapport with you through ongoing communication with them.
+Players/powers are more inclined to respond favorably to you if they have built up a rapport with you through ongoing communication with them.
 Use that as a survival skill, since it often is!
-It may not be fair, but the cute puppy is usually adopted before the ugly one, right?
+It may not be fair, but the cute puppy is usually adopted before the ugly one right?
 When playing online, your communication becomes your persona; it becomes you, at least to the other players.
-Be personable, even if it might be a stretch for you.?
+Be personable, even if it might be a stretch for you.

-Though not expected when playing in person, on-line players will occasionally consider writing an AAR or EoG (After Action Report, End of Game report) detailing their game experience, strategies, and the results from their point of view.
-It is common and even expected in some occasions and it is an opportunity for each player to talk about what they did, why they did it, assuage their own egos, or even offer excuses or make amends.
-Explaining why you did what you did helps show the other players you just stabbed for your Solo win that you are not really the lowest kind of pond scum in the game.
-Remember that blaming the system for your loss or situation, launching personal attacks, or continuing in game conflicts generally does not go over well.
+Though not expected when playing in person, on-line players will occasionally consider writing an EoG or AAR (End of Game, After Action Report) detailing their game experience, strategies, and the results from their point of view.
+It is common and even expected in some occasions, and it is an opportunity for each player to talk about what they did, why they did it, assuage their own egos, or even offer excuses or make amends.
+Explaining why you did what you did helps show the other players you just stabbed for your solo win that you are not really the lowest kind of pond scum in the game.
+Remember that blaming the system for your loss or situation, launching personal attacks, or continuing in-game conflicts generally does not go over well.
 Instead it may make you appear to be a rotten loser.
 Sincerity, honesty and an effort to help the other players understand your actions are key, while poor grammar and spelling on the other hand is often overlooked.

 There are 12 neutral supply centers at the start.
 They are placed about the board in historically significant areas in Europe.
 They are like minor powers waiting to be absorbed by the major powers in the game.
 They will typically go to nearby powers in the early game, as noted in the list below, but remember that some openings will target the typical disposition of these centers.
 The list shows you what you might see from a group of Veteran players (Elite Players expect that everything is theirs).